rbstrachan/brute-force-pass-crack/README.md

 A program to crack your password via brute force!

 # Disclaimer
 Any and all code in this repository has been taken from [Cyan Coding's BFPC](https://repl.it/@CyanCoding/Brute-Force-Password-Cracker).
 The owner of this repository does not claim, nor has, ownership of the program.
 The programs source code has been ported over to GitHub in an attempt to prevent it from being lost.

+**This program was obtained under the Creative Commons License and as such has been edited in order to keep the code functional.**

 For more information, please [contact this repositories owner](mailto:rossbstrachan@gmail.com).